-If case has GI symptoms, a negative COVID-19 test, and no known contact with a COVID-19 case, case will be excluded until case is symptom free for forty-eight (48) hours without the use of fever-reducing or antidiarrheal medication.
-Otherwise, due to overlap of GI symptoms with COVID-19 and MIS-C in children during the COVID-19 outbreak, GI exclusion is the same as the COVID-19 exclusion.
+If case has a negative COVID-19 test and no known contact with a COVID-19 case, case will be excluded until case is symptom free for forty-eight (48) hours without the use of fever-reducing medication.
+Otherwise, due to overlap of GI symptoms with COVID-19 and MIS-C in children, during the COVID-19 outbreak, GI exclusion is the same as the COVID-19 exclusion if COVID-19 is not ruled out.